Mysterious Moon-Eyed People – Ancient Subterranean Race In Conflict With The Cherokee

 Former Tennessee governor John Sevier wrote that the Cherokee leader Oconostota told him in 1783 that local mounds had been built by white people who were pushed from the area by the ascendant Cherokee.
 According to Sevier, Oconostota confirmed that these were Welsh from across the ocean.

 The identity of the Moon-Eyed people is unknown.
 Who were these mysterious, small pale beings who lived underground?
-One theory suggests these people were of Welsh origin, being descendants of Madoc’s colonists.
+One theory suggests these people were of Welsh origin, being descendants of Madoc's colonists.
 An ancient structure almost identical to the Fort Mountain can be found near DeSoto Falls, Alabama.
-It’s possible it was built by these Welsh settlers after they left Fort Mountain.
+It's possible it was built by these Welsh settlers after leaving Fort Mountain.

 This marker tells the tale of two legends that surround the fort.
 It is located near the stone tower.
 Credit: David Tibbs/HMDB

 There are two Cherokee legends that could shed some light on this ancient mystery.
 One legend reveals that the Cherokee defeated the Moon-Eyed people and drove them from their homeland during a full moon.
 Another version tells the Cherokee chased the Moon-Eyed people away from their home at Hiwassee, a village near what is now Murphy, North Carolina, west into Tennessee.

 According to both Cherokee legends, the Moon-Eyed people went underground.
 That's all we know.
 The Moon-Eyed people and their fate remain an unsolved ancient mystery.
 After all this time, we may never find out what happened to the white-skinned race because the truth lies buried somewhere in antiquity and may never be unearthed.